elastic/universal-profiling-documentation/README.md

 For Kubernetes deployments, the Helm chart version is already used to configure the same container image, unless overwritten with the `version` parameter in values.

-#### Adding symbols for native frames
+### Adding symbols for native frames

 TODO

-#### Troubleshooting and support
+### Troubleshooting and support

-We briefly mentioned earlier that you can spot errors in the host-agent logs.
+We mentioned earlier that you can spot errors in the host-agent logs.

-First off, how does a _healthy_ host-agent output look like?
-Like this
+The following is an example of a _healthy_ host-agent output:

 ```
 time="..." level=info msg="Starting Prodfiler Host Agent v2.4.0 (revision develop-5cce978a, build timestamp 12345678910)"